-The information below is specific to the College of Education.
+The information below is specific to courses offered by the College of Education.
+For information about courses not offered by the College of Education, contact the appropriate academic department.
 For general information about Non-Matriculated status, please visit the Non-Degree Enrollment page here.

 What is Non-Matriculated status?